TCG Osmangazi: Characteristics

 Osmangazi is propelled by two MTU Diesel engines producing a total power of 8800 hp.
-The 105 m-long landing ship can carry up to 3,773 tons, which includes 900 armed troops as well as 15 ain battle tanks and also four LCVP's.
+The 105 m-long landing ship can carry up to 3,773 tons, which includes 900 armed troops as well as 15 Main battle tanks and also four LCVP's.
 It has a crew of 109, including nine officers.
 The ship is armed with 2x Bofors 40 mm/70 twin autocannon, 1x Oerlikon 35 mm/90 twin anti-aircraft gun and 2x Oerlikon 20 mm autocannon.
 This ship also has a large space for a 10-ton class helicopter to land.
 The vessel is capable of deploying naval mines.